MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/runbook/networking/technitium/deployment/readme.md

     ![Technitium Config - Source IP](../../../../images/technitium_dns_source_ip.png)
     This controls the source IP for your DNS server's outgoing requests

+3) In the [Setup Automation](../setup_automation/dhcp/README.md) folder, there is is an example of how you can use the API and CSV file to bulk upload DHCP reservations.

 ### DNS Filtering & Security

 1) DNS Filtering (optional, but highly recommended): presumably you'll want to enable DNS filtering/blocking of domains used for mischief and tracking.
 Go to Settings --> Blocking to enable this capability